Horace Boies: Iowa Governorship

+Boies was the only Democrat Iowa Governor to serve since 1855 and then until 1933.

+Post Governorship Political Career

+In 1893, he was offered an appointment, by Grover Cleveland to be the Secretary of Agriculture, but he declined.

-As governor, Boies gained sufficient prominence to become involved in national Democratic Party politics, though his campaigns for the presidential nomination at the 1892 and 1896 Democratic National Conventions were unsuccessful.
-His last political campaign, in 1902, was an unsuccessful attempt at the Democratic nomination for a Congressional seat from Iowa.
+As governor, Boies gained sufficient prominence to become involved in national Democratic Party politics, though his campaigns for the presidential nomination at the 1892 and 1896 Democratic National Conventions were unsuccessful as was his last political campaign, in 1902, for Democratic nomination for a Congressional seat from Iowa.

+Later life

 Following his retirement, Boies moved to Long Beach, California.
 This was a popular destination for Iowans at the time, and Boies was active in social events of his fellow Iowan transplants, participating in the Long Beach Iowa Reunion and serving as president of the Long Beach Iowa Association.

+He died on April 4, 1923 in Long Beach, California, and was buried at the Elmwood Cemetery in Waterloo, Iowa.